-New GP services and a pharmacy could be on the way to the fast-growing development at Heyford Park – but only if residents show their strong support.
+New GP services and a pharmacy could be on the way to the fast-growing development at Heyford Park.
 Minerva Clinical Services has been set up by a group of Bicester based doctors at Alchester Medical Group and its proposal is to open up in a new unit in the Station House on Camp Road, right at the heart of the development that will eventually be home to around 7,000 residents

 Providing we are successful in our application to run a pharmacy then residents at Heyford Park and nearby will be able to pick up prescriptions closer to home.
 Patients who’re registered with Alchester Medical Group will also be able to have an appointment there with a GP or nurse .
 The pharmacy will have two or three adjoining consultation rooms for this purpose.